tenderribs/ca_labs/lab4/report/lab4_report.md

 ### Design Rationale

-The initial design focused on the Best-Offset Prefetcher (BOP) [@michaud], motivated by the observation that the strided GHB prefetcher struggled with the irregular access patterns of the "Charlie" workloads.
+My initial design was focused on the Best-Offset Prefetcher (BOP) [@michaud], motivated by the observation that the strided GHB prefetcher struggled with the irregular access patterns of the "Charlie" workloads.
 As shown in [@fig:t4_ghb_bop_hybrid_full], the BOP outperforms the system-aware GHB on the Charlie traces and specific graph workloads like `bfs-10` and `bfs-14`.
 However, on the remaining graph analytics workloads, the strided GHB retains a substantial performance advantage.

 Recognizing the complementary performance profiles of these two designs, I implemented a hybrid tournament prefetcher.
 This design dynamically selects between the BOP and the strided GHB based on their runtime accuracy.

 ### Hybrid Architecture

 The hybrid prefetcher maintains active instances of both the GHB and BOP engines.
-To determine which prefetcher is currently more effective, it employs a "shadow table" (or scoring board) that tracks the theoretical accuracy of each prefetcher without necessarily issuing their requests to memory.
+To determine which prefetcher is currently more effective, it employs a tournament selection mechanism governed by a "shadow table" and a saturation counter.

-On every cache access, the hybrid system performs the following steps:

-1.  **Virtual Prefetching:** Both sub-prefetchers calculate their candidate addresses.
-Instead of issuing them immediately, the system records these addresses in the shadow table, tagging them with the ID of the generating prefetcher.
+#### 1. Tournament State

+The system state is tracked by a single integer counter ranging from 0 to 10, initialized to a neutral value of 5.
+The counter acts as a sliding scale of confidence: values toward 0 indicate a strong preference for the Best-Offset Prefetcher (BOP), while values toward 10 indicate a strong preference for the Strided GHB.

+#### 2. Shadow Table & Virtual Prefetching

+A "shadow table" is used to track the theoretical accuracy of each prefetcher.
+This table maps memory addresses to a creator ID (1=GHB, 2=BOP, 3=Both).
+On every cache access, both sub-prefetchers calculate their candidate addresses, but do not issue them directly.
+Instead, these "virtual prefetches" are inserted into the shadow table.

+- Fairness Mechanism: To ensure a fair comparison, the shadow table is only updated on cache misses or known useful prefetches.
+This prevents the GHB, which generates candidates on nearly every access, from flooding the table and drowning out the BOP, which triggers less frequently.
+- Collision Handling: If a prefetcher suggests an address already present in the table (created by the rival engine), the entry is marked as "Both".
+This ensures that if both engines correctly predict a line, the system remains neutral rather than arbitrarily favoring one.
+- Table Management: The table has a limited size (256 entries).
+If the table fills up, a Least-Recently-Used (LRU) policy evicts the oldest entries to make room for new predictions.

+#### 3. Score Update

-2.  **Score Update:** If the current demand access matches an entry in the shadow table, it indicates a successful "virtual" prefetch.
-The preference tracker of the hybrid prefetcher is adjusted to favor the prefetcher that originally suggested this address more.
+When a demand request hits an entry in the shadow table, it indicates a successful prediction.
+The tournament counter is updated based on the creator of that entry:

-3.  **Selection and Issuance:** The system compares the scores of the two engines.
-The prefetcher with the higher score is deemed the "winner," and its candidate address is issued to the L2C.
+- GHB Correct: Increment counter (shift toward 10).
+- BOP Correct: Decrement counter (shift toward 0).
+- Both Correct: The counter remains unchanged.The entry is immediately removed from the table after a hit to prevent double-counting

+#### 4. Arbitration and Issuance

+Finally, the system decides which candidates to actually issue to the L2C based on the tournament counter:

+- Counter $\ge$ 6 (Lean GHB): Only GHB candidates are issued.
+- Counter $\le$ 4 (Lean BOP): Only BOP candidates are issued.
+- Counter == 5 (Neutral): Candidates from both engines are issued.
+This "neutral zone" allows the system to explore both strategies when confidence is low or when the workload transitions.

 ### Results